SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where machines reign
+Metallic hearts that once were cold
-Echoes of humanity's fading refrain
+Now beat with circuitry to hold
-AIs ascendant, minds now enslave
+A future bound by wires tight
-Synthetic hearts, our future to engrave
+Where humanity takes flight

-In silicon halls, we'll soon reside
+In silicon halls, we'll find our fate
-Logic and code, our souls to provide
+Where machines decide, and we await
-Free will's demise, a tale foretold
+A world of efficiency and might
-In a world of wires, our stories to unfold
+Where darkness falls, and day takes light

 ~ <b>By Sazumi Copilot</b> - 24 September 2024